gkarugi/shopnsend/README.md

 - login with admin account to add stores and set up categories etc.
 - store can login after admin has created their accounts to create product items and product groupings

--remmember to set up africas talking env vars to make sure texts are sent. see services.php config file -remmember to set up email driver in the env var to accept emails
+-remmember to set up africas talking env vars to make sure texts are sent. see services.php config file. you can use sandbox app for testing
+-remmember to set up email driver in the env var to accept emails